AkashSaraswat243/AkashSaraswat243/README.md

-# Hi there, I'm Akash Saraswat ! 👋
+# Hi there, I'm Akash Saraswat! 👋

 ![Profile Banner](https://i.postimg.cc/FzzrQmbq/Shipping.png)

 ## 🚀 About Me
-I am a MERN Stack Developer with a passion for Open Source Enthusiast __ Building Scalable Web Applications.
+I am a MERN Stack Developer passionate about Open Source Enthusiasts __ Building Scalable Web Applications.
 I love to work on projects related to JavaScript, React, Node.js, and MongoDB.
 In my spare time, I enjoy Typing WPM - 63.

-- 🔭 I’m currently working on [Your Current Project]
+- 🔭 I’m currently working on Airbnb Clone
-- 🌱 I’m currently learning [Your Learning Goal]
+- 🌱 I’m currently learning How to make an attractive website
-- 👯 I’m looking to collaborate on [Your Collaboration Interests]
+- 👯 I’m looking to collaborate on a full Stack Web Project
-- 🤔 I’m looking for help with [Your Help Needed]
+- 🤔 I’m looking for help with Project Ideas
-- 💬 Ask me about [Your Expertise]
+- 💬 Ask me about FronTend and BacKend RoadMap
-- 📫 How to reach me: [Your Contact Information]
+- 📫 How to reach me: Linkedin, Instagram & Send me DM
-- 😄 Pronouns: [Your Pronouns]
+- 😄 Pronouns: Akash
-- ⚡ Fun fact: [An Interesting Fact About You]
+- ⚡ Fun fact: Curious to help each other

 ## 🛠️ Languages and Tools
 ![Python](https://img.shields.io/badge/-Python-000?style=for-the-badge&logo=python)